"Raises Many Questions": Roscosmos Undecided on Inclination Angle of Russian Orbital Station

 Previously, a polar orbit with an inclination of 97 degrees was discussed.
 It would allow observing the territory of Russia and the Northern Sea Route.
 However, such an orbit is associated with risks, including an increased level of radiation.

 There are now many questions about the inclination of the orbit, about international cooperation.
-Because the orbit that we choose, the orbit that the United States and other countries choose for their prospective orbital station, will determine the possibility of docking, undocking, and astronauts transferring between the two modules.
+Because the orbit that we choose, the orbit that the United States and other countries choose for their prospective orbital station, will determine the possibility of docking, undocking, and astronauts moving between the two modules.

 Dmitry Bakanov, head of Roscosmos